IBM/aspera-cli/tests/README.md

 ## Coverage

-A coverage report can be generated in folder `coverage` using gem `SimpleCov`.
+A coverage report is written to `tmp/coverage` when using the `SimpleCov` gem.
-Enable coverage monitoring using environment variable `ENABLE_COVERAGE`.
+Enable it with the environment variable `ENABLE_COVERAGE`:

 ```bash
 bundle exec rake test:run ENABLE_COVERAGE=1
 ```

-Once tests are completed, or during test, consult the page: [tmp/coverage/index.html](tmp/coverage/index.html)
+Open [tmp/coverage/index.html](tmp/coverage/index.html) to view the report (during or after the run).